 Take a look at our virtual tour and begin your Derwen College journey:

 - SY11 3JA

-Derwen College's main campus is located in a village setting near Oswestry with satellite sites in Walford, north Shropshire; Craven Arms, south Shropshire; and Penley, north Wales.
+Derwen College's main campus is located in a village setting in Gobowen, near Oswestry with satellite sites in Tedford, Walford, north Shropshire, and Ludlow, south Shropshire.